-The small rural town of Beatty was founded in 1904 as part of the Bullfrog Mining District, and today offers a refreshing respite from the surrounding desert.
-The little town features popular attractions like Bailey’s Hot Springs and the Beatty Museum, home to artifacts, books and photos from the town’s mining heyday.
-The hot springs are on the site of the town’s former railroad depot and feature private antique bath houses, a welcome place to relax.
+Often referred to as the “Gateway to Death Valley,” Beatty is the perfect place to hang your hat and restock on some vital supplies before entering this fascinating National Park, or exploring some interesting southern Nevada landscape.
+Only seven short miles outside Death Valley National Park, the small rural town of Beatty was founded in 1904 as part of the Bullfrog Mining District, and today offers a refreshing respite from the surrounding Mojave Desert.
+This quiet community features popular attractions like Bailey’s Hot Springs and the Beatty Museum, home to fascinating relics, books and photos from the town’s mining heyday many years ago.
+Interestingly, the hot springs are on the site of the town’s former railroad depot and feature private antique bathhouses, a relaxing, Only-in-Nevada sort of experience.

-Back in Beatty, you’ll find a selection of motels, hotels and RV parks to rest your weary head after a day of touring the area’s attractions.
-The town also plays host to annual events such as the Rally the Valley Motorcycle Run and the Rhyolite Resurrection Festival.
-The beloved Beatty Days celebrate the town’s heritage with a parade, games and events, music and more.
+Back in Beatty, you’ll find a selection of motels, hotels and RV parks to rest your feet after an afternoon adventuring the area’s attractions.
+The town also plays host to annual events like the Rally the Valley Motorcycle Run and Rhyolite Resurrection Festival.
+The beloved Beatty Days celebrate the town’s heritage with a parade, games and events music and tons more.